Durham Union: 20th century

 To get around the limitations of its premises, the society traded its ownership of 44 North Bailey opposite Hatfield College for the old site of St Aidan's Society at 24 North Bailey in 1964, following the integration of the Women's Union.
 This allowed the union to return to its original establishment as both a debating society and a club, with the creation of the 'North Bailey Club' (informally known as '24' from the address).
 This contains a bar which is open to all Durham Union members; a snooker room; a reading room that the Durham Union uses for functions, such as post debate entertaining, and an en-suite guest room that can be hired out by members.
 Student members also have the opportunity to rent bedrooms as student accommodation.

+21st century

+In 2010, the union was forced to cancel a debate on multiculturalism on safety grounds, after the National Union of Students' Black Students Officer Bell Ribeiro-Addy and LGBT Officer Daf Adley sent a letter to the union, Durham University and Durham Students Union.
+The letter opposed the invitation of then BNP MEP Andrew Brons, and warned of a “colossal demonstration” if the debate went ahead.
+It went on to say “If any students are hurt in and around this event, responsibility will lie with you.”
+Following a backlash, NUS President Wes Streeting appeared before the Durham Union to apologise for the actions of the officers concerned and a significant number of Durham students protested outside the debating chamber.
+An anti-censorship protest group on Facebook quickly amassed over 2,500 members, and a petition calling for a referendum on disaffiliation from the NUS was lodged with Durham Students' Union.
+A referendum was subsequently held in March 2010, with students voting to disaffiliate.
+A little under a year later, Durham Students' Union held a further referendum, which voted to re-affiliate with the NUS.